discipl/waardepapieren/documentation/solution-architecture.md

 ## Key decisions

 - scope : the waardepapieren service will at least provide in a single product that can be issued.
-- scope : the information being signed is that of the result data of a NLX call given the BSN number as argument though this argument is configurable
+- scope : the information being signed is that of a configurable selection of fields from the result data (in JSON format) of a NLX call given the BSN number as argument.
+This latter argument is configurable
 - scope : only the paper wallet is in scope as supported verifiable credential solution
 - scope : identification and authentication is performed either by the clerk-frontend user in the local intranet the waardepapieren service runs in, or through the authentication service integrated within the website through which the service is made accessible.
 The validation app autenticates a proof through well established techniques around X.509 certificates issued conform EiDAS/EIF.
 - scope : the topic of alignment with W3C Verifiable Credential standard, ETSI TS 103 171 and REGULATION (EU) No 910/2014 is deferred to ongoing development of Discipl

 ## Future directions

-The solution is prepared to be used in different kind of situations and set ups and use cases in which other types of platforms can be used instead of ephemeral, NLX or paper wallet.
-The idea is that it is prepared for usage in automated facilitation in requirement resolving in which for instance when a client needs something that requires a signed proof of some issuer, the proof can be automatically and conveniently requested as need and once issued by the issuer to the client provided by the client to the validator, identifying themselves through future self sovereign identity solutions from within all kinds of solutions developed independently from the service provided by the issuer.
+The solution is prepared to be used in different kind of use cases in which other types of platforms can be used instead of ephemeral, NLX or paper wallet.
+The idea is that it is prepared for usage in automated facilitation in requirement resolving in which for instance when a client needs something that requires a signed proof of some issuer, the proof can be automatically and conveniently requested as need.
+And once it is issued by the issuer to the client, it can be provided by the client to the validator.
+In the process they identify themselves through future self sovereign identity solutions from within all kinds of solutions developed independently from the service provided by the issuer.
 In that situation the solution is used in the way as denoted in the verifiable sequence diagrams below:

 ![](images/vcseq5.png)